Gamealition/GPermissions/README.md

 ## Features ##

-*   **A variety of storage options, from SQL to flat-file.** Uses Bukkit database to store permissions (i.e. settings in bukkit.yml).
-Should work with most databases supported by [Avaje Ebean](http://www.avaje.org) &mdash; I've specifically tested with PostgreSQL, MySQL, and H2.
-The default Bukkit database, SQLite, is **not** supported. zPermissions will automatically fall back to flat-file storage if it is used.

 *   **Group inheritance.** Groups may inherit permissions from a multiple parent groups.

 *   **Players may be members of more than one group.** The order of which group permissions are applied is well defined and based on group weight (which is configurable, of course).

 *   **Multi-world support.** Permissions granted to players and groups may be associated with a specific world.

-*   **Optional region support.** Permissions may also be associated with WorldGuard regions or Residence residences.
+*   **Optional region support.** Permissions may also be associated with WorldGuard regions.

 *   **Multiple promotion tracks!** Using permissions, you can also limit who can promote/demote others and which tracks they may use.
 In addition, each player may be promoted/demoted along multiple tracks.